Symbian9/qmapshack-doc-wiki/BuildWindowsVisualStudio.md

   https://downloads.mariadb.org/mariadb/10.1.11/ and extract libmysql.dll.
   Or copy libmysql.dll from an existing QMS installation This library is only needed at runtime for mysql/mariadb support

-  Note: If you don't doqnload/copy it, you have to comment out the respective lines in the copyfiles.bat / QMapShack_Installer.nsi scripts which are described in the next steps.
+  Note: If you don't download/copy it, you have to comment out the respective lines in the copyfiles.bat and QMapShack_Installer.nsi scripts which are described in the next steps.

 ### I3.)
 Copy all required files to intermediate directory